Stock Your Food Pantry with these Holiday Bargains

 Some of the links in this post may contain affiliate links for your convenience.
-As an Amazon associate I earn from qualifying purchases.
+As an Amazon Associate, I may earn a small commission from qualifying purchases without any increase in price to you.

-This is the time of year when grocery stores begin prominently displaying all types of food typically used in holiday cooking and baking.
+With prices rising just about everywhere this year, it’s always nice to find a really good bargain, especially if you’re looking to build your emergency food storage pantry.
+The holiday season is when grocery stores begin prominently displaying all types of food typically used in holiday cooking and baking.
 I’m sure these displays have caught your attention, but have you ever looked at them through the eyes of emergency preparedness?

-• Ham and Turkey
+Ham and Turkey

 • Both of these can be frozen and/or canned to provide meals well into the New Year.
 A frozen turkey can remain frozen and still be safe to eat for up to a year.